CONABIO/antares3-sentinel-download/README.md

 ## sen2cor with SLURM

+**Requirement: in your nodes make sure to have docker image: madmex/sen2cordocker_l2a:2.8.0 already pulled**

-1. Create file `list_zipped.txt` with zip files to preprocess with sen2cor.
+1. Create file `list_zipped.txt` with zip files to preprocess with sen2cor and directories: `logs_docker` and `logs_slurm` in your working directory

 2. Create shell `sen2cor_preprocess_with_docker.sh`:

-**Note: modify exclude and partition flags according to you**
+**Note: modify exclude and partition flags according to your specifications**

 ```
 #!/bin/bash